deem0n/homebrew-clickhouse/README.md

 Issues and pull requests are always welcome!

-## Note on mysql support
+## Note on the test (development) build

-As of Sept.
-2017 I see problems with `mysql/mysql.h` file not find while building clickhouse on mac os x.
-To prevent it I disbaled mysql support.
-Probably related to this [issue](https://github.com/yandex/ClickHouse/issues/1110).
+The dev version is v1.1.54288-testing and it is not building :-()

 ## Usage

 Add this repository: